 The ATL, progress and attainment of PP children continues to be tracked as a cohort and on an individual basis.
 This has enabled us to recognise when extra support is needed and intervene early providing a mix of academic, behavioural or well-being support.
-All staff across the school are involved in giving this extra support teacher, tutor, year lead, PP learning mentor, Education extra, behaviour mentor, well-being team or a member of SLT.
+All staff across the school are involved in giving this extra support: teacher, tutor, year lead, PP learning mentor, Education extra, behaviour mentor, well-being team or a member of SLT.

 We are aware that children can be disadvantaged in many ways and not all of these children full into the category of Pupil Premium.
+Equally not all children in receipt of Pupil premium support are disadvantaged.